ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 This is required because, during CA setup, we add RBAC access to an Azure AD App (SPN) that's utilized for running the 'security scan' runbooks in Azure Automation.
 Only an'Owner' for a subscription has the right to change subscription RBAC.

 #### Is it possible to setup CA if there is no OMS workspace?
 No. The intent of CA is to scan regularly and be able to monitor the outcomes for security drift.
-Out of the box, AzSDK CA uses OMS for the monitoring capabilities.
-(Basically, AzSDK sends control evaluation results to a connected OMS workspace.)
+Out of the box, AzSK CA uses OMS for the monitoring capabilities.
+(Basically, AzSK sends control evaluation results to a connected OMS workspace.)

 #### Which OMS workspace should I use for my team when setting up CA?
 Check with your service offering leader/org's cloud lead.
 You would typically use one of the following options:
 - Utilize a workspace is shared across a related set of services from your SO
-- Create a new OMS workspace and use that exclusively for your service ('free' tier is OK for just AzSDK use cases)
+- Create a new OMS workspace and use that exclusively for your service ('free' tier is OK for just AzSK use cases)
 - Utilize an IT-wide shared workspace

 #### Why does CA setup ask for resource groups?
 CA supports scanning a subscription and a set of cloud resources that make up an application.
 These cloud resources are assumed to be hosted within one or more resource groups.
 A typical CA installation takes both the subscription info and resource groups info.

 #### How can I find out if CA was previously setup in my subscription?
-You can check using the "Get-AzSDKContinuousAssurance" cmdlet.
+You can check using the "Get-AzSKContinuousAssurance" cmdlet.
 If CA is correctly setup, it will show a list of artifacts that are deployed during CA setup (e.g., Automation Account, Connections, Schedules, OMS workspace info, etc.).
 If CA has not been setup, you will see a message indicating so.

 #### How can I tell that my CA setup has worked correctly?
 There are 2 important things you should do to verify this:
-Run the Get-AzSDKContinuousAssurance and confirm that the output tells you as in the previous question.
+Run the Get-AzSKContinuousAssurance and confirm that the output tells you as in the previous question.
 Verify that the runbooks have actually started scanning your subscription and resource groups.
 You can check for this in OMS.

 #### Is providing resource groups mandatory?